 Given her 4 month regression, was the SNOO worth it?

 I think it would 100% be worth renting a SNOO for the first 1-2 months.
 Given how Margot was with sleep, I’m not sure how much it did past that point.
 If we are lucky enough to become parents again, I will likely just use the SNOO in the beginning.
-It seemed like it wasn’t easy for her to sleep without it, but I don’t blame the SNOO – sleep was just a struggle for her.
-I loved it in the beginning but we didn’t feel like it worked for us after the regression, but also feel like most babies had an easier time with sleep than Margot.
+It seemed like it wasn’t easy for her to sleep without it, but I don’t blame the SNOO.
+Sleep was just a struggle for her.
+I loved it in the beginning but we didn’t feel like it worked for us after the regression.
+I also feel like most babies had an easier time with sleep than Margot.

 What are some of her favorite toys?

 What keeps Margot busy and occupied so you can get things done around the house?

 I used to put her in her activity center for maybe 10-15 minutes, but tried to limit time in there.
 I use this now and fill it with a few toys.
 It’s so easy to open and close but usually only buys me a few minutes.
 Things basically don’t get done when she’s awake.

 Have you started routines like swimming, going to the library, and music classes?

 We tried to start swim class but they were always during work hours.
 It’s so hard to plan around naps so our activities are when we see friends.